 The Joint Institute for Strategic Energy Analysis (JISEA) conducted two studies to show how farms and agricultural production facilities can make their energy generation and consumption more sustainable.
 JISEA determined that if farms utilize digestate projects and biogas fuels, then potentially 12,000 metric tons of CO2 emissions from gasoline and 5,700 metric tons from manure management could be avoided (NREL 2021).
 Anaerobic digester facilities can benefit the region by aiding in biofuel production, diverting agricultural waste from the landfill and farms, and reducing GHG emissions.
 All these benefits help improve the air and water quality within the region.
-BECCS facilities can also provide a method of producing clean energy and have the additional benefit of capturing CO2 from the atmosphere.
+BECCS facilities can also provide a method of producing CO2 from the atmosphere.

-Direct GHG emissions released by manure managemen include CH4, N2O, and CO2.
+Direct GHG emissions released by manure management include CH4, N2O, and CO2.
 These emissions come from manure management, urea fertilizer use, enteric fermentation during livestock production, soil and land use management changes, and energy use on farms.